Scripture Passage: Psalm 119:9-16

 There are seven steps listed in this passage to help control your thought life.

-- Fortification: fortify yourself with the Word of God.
 Replace what you’ve refused and repented of with Scripture.
-Guard your thoughts as instructed in Phillippians 4:8, dwelling only on what is reliant, respectful, right, reverent, relational and refined.
+Guard your thoughts as instructed in Phillippians 4:8, dwelling only on what is reliant, respectful, right, reverent, relational, and refined.

-- Mediation: maintain constant communion with the Lord.
-There are three elements in meditation: time, quietness and concentration.
+There are three elements in meditation: time, quietness, and concentration.
 If you will spend time meditating on the Word of God, it will do wonderful things for your thought life.

 Get your heart clean before God and guard it with your life, so that you may protect your home.